jpace121/dev_contain/README.md

 ```bash
 sudo -i -g docker
 ```
+Note if using the above method to join the Docker group, X forwarding does not work.

 For  `dev_contain` to use `Docker`, set the environment variables `DEV_CONTAIN_BUILDER` and `DEV_CONTAIN_MANAGER` to `docker`.